 The pendant is 59mm in length and 32mm at its widest.
 It has the traditional ridge-knot binding at the top.
 This was one of the bindings used by the Maori to attach the pounamu to wooden and bone handles to use as tools and weapons.

-The Hei Matau has a waxed nylon cord which can be worn ALL the time - even in any kind of water.
+The Hei Matau has an extremely strong waxed nylon cord which can be worn ALL the time - even in any kind of water.
 It is adjustable by pinching the special knots between your thumb and finger and pulling.

 The back of the Hei Matau/hook is scalloped/shaped so that it is comforting to rub with the thumb while it is being worn.

 The pounamu for this Hei Matau/hook has been collected by Garth from the Marsden Valley in the Paroa Area, just outside of Greymouth, on the West Coast of the South Island in New Zealand.
 It is the 'Marsden Flower Jade' and is called this due to the unique golden colours (the flower) in the stone which is found in the Marsden Area.